hyperstown/linuxtips/README.md

 - -pthread - this option adds multithreading support
 - -lstdc++ - this option has to be used in order to compile C++ file.
 Without it compile will assume it's written in C.

+### Screen

+screen - open new screen sesion.

+ctrl + a - open command menu (it doesnt show anything on screen)

+ctrl + d - detach session

+To restore session:

+screen -dr

+List of all sessions

+screen -ls